Jarre-ing experiences

 Then there’s the atmospheric Dreamtime evocation of Woolloomooloo.
 I actually think it’s one of Jarre’s best tracks.
 Just really well realised.

-After that comes Zoolookologie, a fizzing pop track which zings away happily, its only blemish being a recapitulation of that distracting “tit” sample from Ethnicolor.
+After that comes Zoolookologie, a fizzing pop track which zings away happily, its only blemish being a recapitulation of that distracting “tit” sample.

 The final track is the grave, contemplative Ethnicolor II, which is the perfect sendoff for the album.

 Zoolook is - to me at least - Jarre’s second best album after Oxygene.
-What I admire most about it is that Jarre completely reinvented his sound and approach, and the gamble pays off.
+What I admire most about it is after the relative failure of Magnetic Fields, Jarre managed to reinvent himself.
+It was a bold gamble, but to my mind it completely paid off.

 Influences?

-Jarre studied at IRCAM in the late 1960s with Pierre Schaeffer, and I’d always assumed that Zoolook was the result of Jarre picking up that thread of his life again.
+Because Jarre studied at IRCAM, I’d always assumed that Zoolook was the result of him picking up that thread of his life again.
 But recently I had a listen through Talking Heads’ catalogue, and it suddenly occurred to me that perhaps another influence is David Byrne and Brian Eno’s 1981 album My Life in the Bush of Ghosts.
 This splendidly innovative album is a blend of african rhythms, funk, found-sound recordings of human voices.
 Sound familiar?

-The materials might be similar, but the style of the two albums are.
+The materials might be similar, but the styles of the two albums are quite different.
 My Life in the Book of Ghosts is skin-of-teeth experimental, a bewildering, kaleidoscopic maelstrom of sound.
 Zoolook is much cleaner - frosty almost - and much more mannered.
 But if you were looking for an explanation for Jarre’s change of direction between Magnetic Fields and Zoolook, it’s plausibly My Life in the Bush of Ghosts-shaped.

 Embarrassing music videos